 of the National program site discouraged alternate program dates, but their stance

-has relaxed to allow local hosts to select individual dates.
+has since relaxed to allow local hosts to select individual dates.

-School districts may not recognize this as an excused absence.
-The Excused Absence
+School districts may not automatically recognize this as an excused absence.
+The Excused

-Request Form explains the ESF program, and should facilitate your communication with
+Absence Request Form explains the ESF program, and should facilitate your communication

-your child's teacher and/or principal about our expectations for the day, and for
+with your child's teacher and/or principal about our expectations for the day, and

-them to communicate with you about work they might miss and the means to make it up.
+for them to communicate with you about work they might miss and the means to make

 The program is set up much like a school day.
 After you sign your child into "homeroom",